Writing is my passion. I have an undying thirst and quest in the field of writing. Some eat, drink, or use drugs when stressed; I write.

-Asking would have evaded all the shame that happened and forestalls when I would stress, and the fresh worries that kept me from falling asleep.
+Asking would have evaded all the shame that happened and forestalls when I would stress, and the fresh worry that kept me from falling asleep.
 Rather than zeroing in on what I don’t have, I center on what I have.
 That is how I realize, when life gets hard, live through it, and grow through it.

 Lifelong learning is the “ongoing, willingness, and self-motivated” pursuit of knowledge for personal or professional growth.
 When learning how to live and grow is a lifelong habit; it is about getting in touch with fears, staying in contact with the physical feeling of doubt, embracing and welcoming, and being curious about whatever is in front of you.

 Before I assumed responsibility for my life, things got so hard that I needed to remind myself not to permit life’s difficulties to keep choosing the wrong future for me.
-It seems as if the people I rely on the most were becoming more and more disconnected from me.
+It is as if the people I rely on the most were becoming more and more disconnected from me.
 I felt alone and apprehensive.

 Also, I allow the people I love the most to affect my overall mood swing.
-There was a time when I waited and waited.
+There came a time when I waited and waited.
 For minutes, hours, even for days, longing to hear friends and loves one voice, but all I heard was silence.
-At that point, I understood I did not have to listen to their views, excuses, or what they have to say for themselves because their actions already spoke the truth.
+At that point, I understood I did not need to listen to their views, excuses, or what they have to say for themselves because their actions already spoke the truth.

 Though I felt alone and disappointed, I decided they all treat me like an option, so I left like what I had, a choice.
 Although it hurt to let go, I knew it would trouble me more to hold on.